 Restaurants and Retail at Disney's Animal Kingdom

 In dining areas, tables are designated as off limits to maintain physical distancing.
 Cast members fill drink orders for you, and condiments come pre-packaged.
 During past visits, we saw cast members constantly cleaning the tables, chairs and even the walls.
 We were encouraged to leave our used dishes on the table, so cast members knew where to clean.

 Pay attention when entering a gift shop.
-There will be designated entrances and exits, so follow the pattern of arrows on the ground or watch out for special signage.
+There may be designated entrances and exits, so follow the pattern of arrows on the ground or watch out for special signage.

 Touring Advice for Disney's Animal Kingdom